 That was the primary change that caused Sagebrush Coffee to grow beyond anything we dreamt it would.
-We're having a blast with this and I still get to roast coffee the way I used to.
-At least a couple of times a month, I'll get a bunch of samples in and roast them and pick an amazing new coffee.
-The last few months we've found exceptional coffees like, El Salvador Angel's mountain & the Ethiopian Gold Label.
+We're having a blast with this, and I still get to roast coffee the way I used to.
+At least a couple of times a month, I'll get a bunch of samples in and roast them and pick a fantastic new coffee.
+The last few months we've found exceptional coffees like El Salvador Angel's mountain & the Ethiopian Gold Label.
 Next month we have a Panama Geisha coffee and several new SWP decafs on their way.
 These new offerings are what keeps Sagebrush Coffee exciting to me, that and helping people find their favorite coffee ever.

 This week I went through that exact decision process.
-I cupped about 8 different coffees, 2 PNG coffees & a bunch of Ethiopians.
+I cupped about eight different coffees, 2 PNG coffees & a bunch of Ethiopians.
 The decision I made was to add a PNG and drop nothing.
 However, some coffees that I have in stock will have to go.
-I'm pushing my threshold for number of types.
-Which means another sleepless night is coming up later this month...I can feel it.
+I'm pushing my threshold for a number of types, which means another sleepless night is coming up later this month...I can feel it.

 Today is a big day for Sagebrush: as we are heading into the holiday season, we are implementing our coffee bags’ new look!

 Here’s a little mini-essay giving the complete rundown on our thought process behind absolutely every move we’ve made in this redesign process, and how you, the valued customer, are benefitting from all of this.

 Whole Bean: Unground coffee for a home grinder.

 Coarse: Think sugar in the raw, maybe more coarse, recommended for Chemex Brewer, French Press, Cold Brew

 Medium: Slightly coarser than table salt, recommended for Metal Kone filters, Flat bottom brewers including Kalitta, Cloth filters